brandonkal/linaria/docs/BASICS.md

 `;
 ```

-This concept of JavaScript-in-CSS is very powerful.
+This concept of JavaScript-in-CSS is immensely powerful.
 Because `darken()` is evaluated at build-time, dead-code-elimination can completely remove the darken utility from the final bundle, meaning you ship less code to your users.

 ### Object interpolations

 You can also interpolate object styles.
-Objects are converted to a CSS string before inserting into the stylesheet:
+Objects are converted to a CSS string before inserting into the style sheet:

 ```js
 const cover = {